On the Use of Auxiliary Variables in Multilevel Regression and Poststratification: Application

-\cite{ABCD:Heeringa-baselinewght} have constructed weights to match the ABCD sample to the ACS population control information by predicting pseudo-probabilities of sample inclusion and performing raking adjustments.
-Specifically, a multiple logistic regression model was fit to the concatenated ACS and ABCD data with covariates: age, sex, race/ethnicity, family income, family type, household size, patients' labor force status, and census region, and predict the pseudo-probabilities of inclusion in the ABCD sample, the inverse of which are treated as the initial weights.
-The initial weights are trimmed at the 2\% and 98\% quantiles of the distribution and calibrated with raking adjustments of age, sex, and race/ethnicity, whose marginal distributions are matched to the ACS.
+To address this issue, \cite{ABCD:Heeringa-baselinewght} have developed weights that adjust for the sociodemographic differences between the ABCD sample and the ACS population control information.
+The weights are constructed by predicting pseudo-probabilities of sample inclusion and performing raking adjustments.
+Specifically, a multiple logistic regression model was fit to the concatenated ACS and ABCD data with covariates: age, sex, race/ethnicity, family income, family type, household size, parents' labor force status, and census region.
+The model predicted the pseudo-probabilities of inclusion in the ABCD sample (vs. in the ACS sample), the inverse of which were treated as the initial weights, in the same manner as the IPW in Section~\ref{simulation}.
+The initial weights were trimmed at the 2\% and 98\% quantiles of the distribution and calibrated with raking adjustments of age, sex, and race/ethnicity, the marginal distributions of which were matched to the ACS.
 However, the final weights are still widely spread and can result in unstable estimates.

-In contrast to IPW, we apply MRP to adjust for the sample discrepancies estimating average cognition test scores for the overall U.S. population of 9/10-year olds and diverse sociodemographic groups of interest.
-The score is a total composite score of cognition based on the NIH Toolbox~\citep{abcddata}.
-Following the literature studies~\citep{cognitive-Bradley02}, we use seven auxiliary variables in Table~\ref{abcd-acs} to construct poststratification cells.
+In contrast to IPW, we apply three MRP approaches to adjust for the sample discrepancies in estimating average cognition test scores for the overall U.S. population of 9- and10-year olds and diverse sociodemographic groups of interest.
+The score is a total composite score of cognition based on various measures~\citep{ABCD:Heeringa-baselinewght}.
+Following literature studies~\citep{cognitive-Bradley02}, we use seven auxiliary variables in Table~\ref{abcd-acs} that are predictive of the cognitive outcome to construct poststratification cells.
 The cross-tabulation results in 4800 ($=2*2*5*2*5*6*4$) cells, 1517 of which are available in the ABCD data, and 3128 cells are available in the ACS data.
 There are 3 cells in the ABCD that are not available in the ACS.
 In the ABCD data, 962 cells have fewer than or equal to 5 units, and 333 cells only include 1 unit.

-We integrate these two datasets by fitting a model to the ABCD and then predicting the potential outcomes of the ACS dataset (accounting for the ACS weights), similar to Figure~\ref{inte}, but with ACS being a large probability sample and ignoring the sampling error.
-The outcome model incorporates the main effects of seven auxiliary variables.
+We can predict the outcome values for the 3128 cells in the ACS with the population counts.
+For MRP-P, we integrate these two datasets by fitting a model to the ABCD and then predicting the potential outcomes of the ACS dataset, where we treat ACS as the population data, account for the ACS weights in the estimates, but ignore the sampling error.
+For MRP-R, we treat ACS as a reference probability sample with survey weights and generate synthetic populations accounting for the sampling error.
+Since ACS is large, we expect that the extra uncertainty in MRP-R would be small compared to MRP-P.